-- Breaches of the school's behaviour policy, including persistent disruptive behaviour/refusal, when the school has exhausted all strategies to enable the child to turn their behaviour around, including identified support through SEND Support Arrangements. - Behaviour which could cause harm to the education or welfare of the pupil or others in the school.
+Breaches of the schools' behaviour policy, including persistent disruptive behaviour/refusal, when the school has exhausted all strategies to enable the child to turn their behaviour around, including identified support through SEND Support Arrangements.

+Behaviour which could cause harm to the education or welfare of the pupil or others in the school.

 The length of time a child is excluded for will be dependent on both the severity and frequency of the behaviour.
-Parents/carers will be informed immediately a decision is made to suspend/exclude a child and will be invited to meet with the Executive Headteacher to discuss the incident.
+Parents/carers will be informed immediately a decision is made to suspend/exclude a child and will be invited to meet with the Executive Headteacher or a member of the Senior Leadership Team, to discuss the incident.

-At The Hermitage and Oaktree Schools the following guidelines will be applied:
+At The Hermitage Schools the following guidelines will be applied: